ScriptFUSION/Porter/README.md

 Record collections
 ------------------

-Record collections are a type of `Iterator` whose values are arrays.
-The result of a successful `Porter::import` call is an instance of `PorterRecords` or one of its specialisations, which implement `Iterator`, guaranteeing the collection is enumerable using `foreach`.
+Record collections are a type of `Iterator`, whose values are arrays of imported data, and are sometimes `Countable`.
+The result of a successful `Porter::import` call is an instance of `PorterRecords` or one of its specialisations, guaranteeing the collection is enumerable using `foreach`.
+That's all you need to know!
+The following details are just for nerds.

+### Details

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
 In general this is an unimportant detail for most users but it can be useful for debugging.
 The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation, for example, `PorterRecords` holds a reference to the `ImportSpecification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.